Housing costs rise in Brownsville amid pandemic, study shows

 Brownsville has seen significant economic growth during the pandemic, but some experts say as more businesses and jobs hit the city, residents are faced with a lack of affordable housing.

-But as prices rise, home affordability plummets, hurting those in the working class, according to Executive Director of Come Dream Come Build (CDCB) Nick Mitchell.
+But as prices rise, home affordability plummets, hurting those in the working class, said Executive Director of Come Dream Come Build (CDCB) Nick Mitchell.

 "We are the most unaffordable— metro area, in Texas," Mitchell said.
 "Other than Austin."